-Assessment: Upon successful completion of this course, the first-time-in-college/firstsemester student will earn a semester GPA of 2.0 or higher.
+Assessment: Upon successful completion of this course, the first-time-in-college/first-semester student will earn a semester GPA of 2.0 or higher.
 The experienced college student will increase his/her GPA by at least .2.

-\Course Evaluation\
+Course Evaluation

-\\\\This is a corequisite/joined class.
-Therefore, the grade earned in READ 0301 will be the same grade awarded in EDUC 1100 and vice versa.\\\\
+This is a corequisite/joined class.
+Therefore, the grade earned in READ 0301 will be the same grade awarded in EDUC 1100 and vice versa.

-\\\\A grade of C or better will need to be earned to take the intermediate course or move on to the next reading-intensive class.
-A post-test score of 12.1 on the Nelson-Denny will also satisfy this requirement.\\\\
+A grade of C or better will need to be earned to move on to the next course (or a 12.1 or higher on the Nelson-Denny post-test reading assessment).